rfofrich/rfofrich.github.io/_pages/photos.md

   }
 </style>

-Apart from life as a researcher, I am an amateur photographer with a passion for capturing the world.
-From landscapes, animals, cities, and ecosystems - wherever my life takes me.
+Apart from research, I have a passion for photographing the world.
+From landscapes, animals, cities, and ecosystems - wherever my life happens to take me.

 All photos are my own.

 <div class="row mt-4">
   {% assign photos = site.static_files | where_exp: "file", "file.path contains '/assets/img/photos/'" %}